Adwaita (design language): Symbolic icons

 In user interfaces, even simpler, monochromatic icons that work well when viewed at small sizes are used.
 If color is needed, it is expected that they should be programmatically re-colored.

 Implementations

-The canonical implementation of Adwaita for application programming is in the libadwaita project, which provides a library, that extends the GTK widget toolkit in a manner conformant with the GNOME Human Interface Guidelines.
-The original basis for libadwaita was the libhandy library that was developed by Purism in order to have GTK widgets that could be used for in a mobile-first, desktop convergent hardware system.
-For this reason, Purism continues to maintain and serve as primary developers of libadwaita.

 The GNOME Shell was the primary vehicle for the original development of Adwaita's theme and icons.
 It remains a major implementation.
 Similarly, Phosh, Purism's mobile shell, serves in the same role.